-"Exclusive VPG Contingent Gain" means any Contingent Gain if such Contingent Gain relates exclusively to the MGF Business, including the matters listed or described on Schedule 1.4 hereto, or if such Contingent Gain is expressly assigned to any member of the VPG Group pursuant to this Agreement or any Ancillary Agreement.
+"Exclusive VPG Contingent Gain" means any Contingent Gain if such Contingent Gain relates exclusively to the MGF Business or if such Contingent Gain is expressly assigned to any member of the VPG Group pursuant to this Agreement or any Ancillary Agreement.
+As of the date of this Agreement, the parties are not aware of the existence of any Exclusive VPG Contingent Gains.

-"Exclusive VPG Contingent Liability" means any Contingent Liability if such Contingent Liability relates exclusively to the MGF Business, including the matters listed or described on Schedule 1.5 hereto, or if such Contingent Liability is expressly assigned to any member of the VPG Group pursuant to this Agreement or any Ancillary Agreement.
+"Exclusive VPG Contingent Liability" means any Contingent Liability if such Contingent Liability relates exclusively to the MGF Business, including the matters listed or described on Schedule 1.2 hereto, or if such Contingent Liability is expressly assigned to any member of the VPG Group pursuant to this Agreement or any Ancillary Agreement.